kfultz07/go-dataframe/README.md

 ```

 # Bulk Upload to MySQL Database
 Bulk insert rows into an MySql database.
 The rowsPerBatch indicates the threshold of rows to be inserted in each batch.
-The columns slice must contain the same columns (in the same order) as are found in the table being uploaded to.
+The tableColumns slice must contain the same columns (in the same order) as are found in the table being uploaded to.
 ```go
 rowsPerBatch := 1000
 columns := []string{"col_1", "col_2", "col_3"}